-We see that the setup is elementarily related to the simple lab-equipment model (Chapter 14) since by investing part of the manufacturing output new knowledge is directly generated without intervention by researchers and similar.17 Note also that there are no intertemporal knowledge-spillovers.
+This setup is elementarily related to what is known as "lab-equipment models".
+By investing a part of the manufacturing output, new knowledge is directly generated without intervention by researchers and similar.15 Note also that there are no intertemporal knowledge-spillovers.
 16.5.2 Analysis We now skip the explicit dating of the variables where not needed for clarity.
 The model has three state variables, the stock, K, of physical capital, the stock, S, of non-renewable resources, and the stock, A, of technical knowledge.
-To simplify the dynamics, we will concentrate on the special case 300 17An interpretation is that part of the activity in the manufacturing sector is directly R&D activity using the same technology (production function) as is used in the production of consumption goods and capital goods. [©] Groth, Lecture notes in Economic Growth, (mimeo) 2015.
+To simplify the dynamics, we will concentrate on the special case $\delta_A = \delta_K = \delta$.
+In this case, as we shall see, after an initial adjustment period, the economy behaves in many respects similarly to a reduced-form AK model.
+Let us first consider efficient paths, i.e., paths such that aggregate consumption can not be increased in some time interval without being decreased 15An interpretation is that part of the activity in the manufacturing sector is directly R&D activity using the same technology (production function) as is used in the production of consumption goods and capital goods. [©] Groth, Lecture notes in Economic Growth, (mimeo) 2016.